Healthdirect Free Australian health advice you can count on.

 Your doctor will advise which medicine is most suitable for you.
 They are not usually taken at the same time.

-It can take a few days for the medicine to start working so it’s usually recommended to start taking them 1 or 2 weeks before you stop smoking.
-However, your doctor or pharmacist should advise you on when to start taking them.
+It can take a few days for the medicine to start working so it’s usually recommended to start taking it 1 or 2 weeks before you stop smoking.
+However, your doctor or pharmacist should advise you on when to start taking it.

 Varenicline is taken daily for about 12 weeks.
 Bupropion is usually taken for at least 7 weeks.
-Your doctor will review you regularly and monitor your progress.
+Your doctor will regularly review and monitor your progress.

 Most people tolerate both medicines well, but some people have side effects.
 If you have side effects after starting a new medicine, discuss this with your doctor or pharmacist.

-Neither medicine will make you quit smoking alone, but along with a quit plan, support from your doctor and quit smoking services, they can increase your chance of successfully quitting smoking.
-Depending on your situation, your doctor may recommend that you take a medicine with NRT to increase your chance of quitting smoking successfully.
+Neither medicine will make you quit smoking alone, but along with a quit plan, support from your doctor and quit-smoking services, they can increase your chance of successfully quitting smoking.
+Depending on your situation, your doctor may recommend that you take a medicine with NRT to increase your chance of quitting smoking.

 What are the risks associated with these medicines?